 • Time-consuming process

 This printing technique uses a DTG printer.
-It works in the same way as the paper printer – by spraying ink onto the textile.
-If you’re planning on designing and selling t-shirts for a long time, you can invest in a DTG printer and work from your home.
+It works in the same way as the paper printer – by spraying ink onto the fabric.
+If you’re planning on designing and selling T-shirts for a long time, you can invest in a DTG printer and work from your home.

 Advantages